Data trends at meteoLCD: 1998 to 2017 (update finished)

 Attention: in all trend equations (y = a+b*x) the variable x represents the year, with x = 1 for the first year in the trend period.

-5. Since 2002 ground O3 trend is flat, thickness of ozone layer slightly decreases by 5 DU*decade-1
+5. Since 2002 the ground O3 trend is marginal positive, thickness of ozone layer slightly decreases by 5 DU*decade-1

 8. The UVA dose is slightly decreasing since 2004

 9. Precipitation (rainfall) shows a sinusoidal pattern of 62 month period.
 From 2002 to 2017 the trend is flat

 10. Energy content of moist air (enthalpy) shows a flat trend

 NO/NOx measurements have 22% missing hours due to equipment failure; they are definitively stopped at the end of 2017.

 Mean and stdev of the year 2016: 47.1 +/- 33.9

 Mean and stdev of the year 2017: 313.1 +/- 40.6

 minimum : 224.5 (14 Jan)

 Uccle (Brewer 16&178, DS only): 331.1 +/- 41.4